pingidentity/terraform-provider-pingfederate/docs/resources/idp_sp_connection.md

 Required:

 - `changed_users_algorithm` (String) The changed user algorithm.
-ACTIVE_DIRECTORY_USN - For Active Directory only, this algorithm queries for update sequence numbers on user records that are larger than the last time records were checked.
-TIMESTAMP - Queries for timestamps on user records that are not older than the last time records were checked.
-This check is more efficient from the point of view of the PingFederate provisioner but can be more time consuming on the LDAP side, particularly with the Oracle Directory Server.
-TIMESTAMP_NO_NEGATION - Queries for timestamps on user records that are newer than the last time records were checked.
+Options are `ACTIVE_DIRECTORY_USN`, `TIMESTAMP`, `TIMESTAMP_NO_NEGATION`. `ACTIVE_DIRECTORY_USN` - For Active Directory only, this algorithm queries for update sequence numbers on user records that are larger than the last time records were checked. `TIMESTAMP` - Queries for timestamps on user records that are not older than the last time records were checked.
+This check is more efficient from the point of view of the PingFederate provisioner but can be more time consuming on the LDAP side, particularly with the Oracle Directory Server. `TIMESTAMP_NO_NEGATION` - Queries for timestamps on user records that are newer than the last time records were checked.
 This algorithm is recommended for the Oracle Directory Server.
 - `group_object_class` (String) The group object class.
 - `time_stamp_attribute_name` (String) The timestamp attribute name.
 - `user_object_class` (String) The user object class.